Real Property Law

 Overview

-• In Australia, interests in land are regulated by statutes in each State and Territory that establish a registry of land title based on the Torrens system, supplemented by common law principles.
+• In Australia, interests in land are regulated by legislation in each State and Territory that establishes a registry of land title based on the Torrens system, supplemented by common law principles.
 Nowadays, transfers of land occur electronically through a process known as "e-conveyancing".

 Background

-• Under the Electronic Conveyancing National Law, all conveyancing transactions in NSW must be undertaken through an online settlement platform (e-conveyancing) operated by an Electronic Lodgement Network Operator, such as PEXA.
-Key features of the platform include:
+• Under the ECNL, conveyancing transactions in mandated jurisdictions (such as NSW) must be undertaken through an online settlement platform operated by an approved ELNO.

 Conveyancing Act 1919 (NSW)